Longest lab of the day. Multi-part. Pace yourself—each part is a self-contained check, and you can stop between parts if you need to.

 userIdfrom a request body in a route handler.
 Selector:MemberExpression[object.type='MemberExpression'][object.property.name='body'][property.name='userId'].
 Message:"Read userId from the session, not the request body.
 See CLAUDE.md → Auth."

-Each rule should set both the selector and the message exactly as listed so the acceptance criteria below can grep for them.
-The lesson’s Writing a no-restricted-syntax rule section in Lint and Types as Guardrails walks each of these four AST selectors in English — read that before you paste the block into eslint.config.js so you understand why the body.userId rule uses a nested MemberExpression match instead of just a property name, and why the networkidle rule uses the descendant combinator.
+The lesson’s Writing a no-restricted-syntax rule section in Lint and Types as Guardrails walks each of these four AST selectors in English.
+Read it alongside the file you build here so you understand why the body.userId rule uses a nested MemberExpression match instead of just a property name, and why the networkidle rule uses the descendant combinator.

 In the Shelf workshop repository, npm is the source of truth.
 If your own project uses Bun, translate the commands back to bun as appropriate.
 The important part is that the checks are real, named scripts the agent is required to run.